 Through pure luck and determination, my first big break came when I got an internship with Scene Magazine in Boston.
 A beautiful, glossy-paged, fashion-forward magazine headed by one of the best men I will ever know to this day, Bobby DiMarzo.
 He took me on as an intern and before I knew it, he told me that I would be helping him with his next photoshoot.
 It was on a Saturday, in the middle of summer, he had about four elephant-sized boxes filled with Chanel from New York that he wanted me to organize into cohesive outfits and then style on the models.
 It was a shoot for fall fashion, so you can imagine these Chanel tweeds and furs were not the lightest to schlep around, never mind watch this poor model wear in the 90 degree heat.
 For that particular shoot, the people at Chanel could not send us their accessories in time, so Bobby instructed me to march down to the Chanel boutique (only a block from where we were shooting, luckily) and take accessories from them.
 I wasn't quite sure what he meant by that...
 I mean, who am I to walk into Chanel and just tell them I need their stuff.
 Was this a joke?
 And that was my first "Bobby Lesson" in this industry about confidence.
 Walk in there like you know what you're doing, tell them who you are and what you're doing and you'll get everything you want.
 Before I could think into it too much and how insane that all sounded, I did just as he said.
 It felt like a Pretty Woman moment because the fine ladies at Chanel gave me everything I wanted.
 Whatever I pointed to, I walked out with.
 And needless to say, that was one of the best days of my life, it's how I fell in love with styling and how I got into the business.

 After interning at Scene for a bit, I was promoted to Fashion and Beauty Editor where I wrote the fashion stories, sourced amazing new beauty products and wrote about them, and produced and styled every single photoshoot we did.
 A couple years after that, I got promoted to the ultimate position at the magazine, Editor in Chief.
-After being with the magazine for six amazing years, I left to focus on my styling career as well as grow my personal styling business.
+After being with the magazine for six amazing years, I left to focus and grow my own personal styling business.

 During this time I got to know so many incredible and diverse clients, I was fortunate enough to attend many shows at New York Fashion Week, produced countless photoshoots and my career really blossomed.
 I then decided it was time to put everything on hold and start a family.
 When my first son was born, I'm not going to lie, I was beyond miserable.
 I was a young mom, had no clue what I was doing, missed my job and had no other friends who were moms yet.
 When my son was 5 months old, by pure luck, I ran into another mom at the local cobbler and instantly connected.
 She introduced me to an amazing group of moms in the city, she showed me all the kid playgroups, music classes and playgrounds that would make me sane again.
 And it was at these playgrounds that we really became each other's support system and most importantly, motivator to get our lives back to our norm.
 We wanted to feel good again, we wanted to fulfill daily goals that were more than how many diapers we changed that day, and we wanted to get back to growing our careers.